How to Come Out on Top as a Content Creator

 Many agreements fail to establish transparent royalty structures or mechanisms for monitoring usage and tracking revenue streams.
 This opacity can result in creators being underpaid or entirely missing out on royalties owed to them.

 Example: A filmmaker licenses their content to a streaming platform without clarity on how royalties will be calculated or monitored.
-As the content gains popularity, the platform fails to accurately track views, resulting in significant financial losses for the filmmaker.
+As the content gains popularity, the platform fails to track views accurately, resulting in significant financial losses for the filmmaker.

 Inadequate Intellectual Property Protection:

 Failure to adequately protect intellectual property rights poses a substantial risk for creative professionals.
-Without proper safeguards, content can be unlawfully exploited or plagiarized, undermining the creator’s economic interests and artistic integrity.
+Content can be unlawfully exploited or plagiarized without proper safeguards, undermining the creator’s economic interests and artistic integrity.

 Example: An author signs a publishing deal without ensuring robust copyright protection.
 Subsequently, their work is pirated and distributed illegally, depriving the author of rightful earnings and diluting their brand.